 - 3. Window and door signs, window/door coverage must: - a.
-Not exceed 40% of the glazing surface area of each window or door, where each window or door is framed or separated by a mullion. - b.
-The remaining 60% of the glazing surface area must remain clear and not covered. - c.
+Not exceed 40% of the glazing surface area of each window or door, where each window or door is framed or separated by a mullion. - The remaining 60% of the glazing surface area must remain clear and not covered. - c.
 Perforated window film is measured using the extreme limits of the perforated window film. - d.
 Window tinting/film designed to reduce glare or fading and containing no graphics is allowed to cover 100% of the glazing surface area of each window or door, provided the transmittance of visible light is at least 70% and must have an external reflectance of less than 15%.
-Transparency and external light reflectance must be established using the manufacturer's specifications.

-- 4. Temporary signs in accordance with Sec.
+Transparency and external light reflectance must be established using the manufacturer's specifications. - 4.
+Temporary signs in accordance with Sec.
 207-6.5 (Signs Exempt) and Sec.
 207-6.7 (Banners). - 5.
 Monument signs as defined in Sec.
 207-6.2 and regulated as follows: - a.
 Monument sign area is defined as the entire area within a continuous perimeter, enclosing the extreme limits of the sign structure (overall height by overall width), not to include the first 24 inches of the base height of a monument sign. - b.
 One monument sign is allowed per road frontage. - c.
 The maximum square footage of the sign is based upon 0.50 square feet per 1 foot of road frontage or 64 square feet, whichever is larger. - d.
 In lieu of allowing a second monument sign, corner lots with two adjacent road frontages may utilize 30% of the allowable sign area from the second frontage for the sign area calculation of the one monument sign.
 Sign area variances of Sec.
 207-6.6.C are not allowed. - e.
 The maximum sign area allowed is 225 square feet. - f.
 Signs more than 5 high must be set back at last 10 feet from the right-of-way.
 Signs more than 10 feet high must be set back at least 15 feet from the public right-of-way. - g.
-Monument base must be constructed of natural brick or stone (not painted or stained); or E.I.F.S./stucco painted or stained using colors from .I.F.S./stucco painted or stained using colors from the official City color palette shown in Figure 208-1.4.
+Monument base must be constructed of natural brick or stone (not painted or stained); or EIFS/true hard coat stucco painted or stained using colors from .I.F.S./true hard coat stucco painted or stained using colors from the official City color palette shown in Figure 208-1.4.
 Foamcore monument signs are prohibited. - h.
 Monument base shall be at least as wide as the sign and/or frame upon it and a minimum of 2 feet in height.
-No support posts may be exposed. - i.
-Electrical disconnect and/or meter base must not be visible from the public right-of-way. - j.
+No support posts may be exposed. - Electrical disconnect and/or meter base must not be visible from the public right-of-way.

+- j.
 Monument sign must include the numeric street address of the property upon which it is located.
 The numbers used to identify the address may be no less than 5 inches in height and no more than 9 inches in height. - 6.
-Signs for convenience stores and service stations with pump islands: Spreader bars (signs located under canopy over pump islands) are limited to no more than two signs per spreader bar, not to exceed 4 square feet per sign. - 7.
+Signs for convenience stores, and automotive service stations and other locations providing vehicle fueling with fuel pump islands: Spreader bars (signs located under canopy over pump islands) are limited to no more than two signs per spreader bar, not to exceed 4 square feet per sign.
+Fuel pump signage not to exceed 2 square feet per side. - 7.
 Freestanding sign(s) less than 6 square feet in area, not to exceed 3 feet in height including support mechanisms.
 The maximum number of signs permitted is two per road frontage or two per curb cut, whichever is greater.
 Signs must meet the setback requirements of Sec.
-207-6.6.A. - 8.
-Electronic message board signs utilized as an element of a monument sign, freestanding sign, menu board sign, pre-menu board sign, fuel pump canopy sign or window/door signage and only in accordance with Sec.
-207-6.8 (Electronic Message Boards).
+207-6.6.A.